kafka4beam/brod/README.md

                           ]).
 ```

-## Handle Acks from Kafka as a Message
+## Handle Acks from Kafka as Messages

 For async produce APIs `brod:produce/3` and `brod:produce/5`,
 the caller should expect a message of below pattern for each produce call.